aswathy2410/aswathy2410/README.md

 ## Hi there 👋
-I'm a passionate Data Scientist and AI enthusiast currently pursuing my Master’s in Artificial Intelligence at Jönköping University, Sweden.
-With over 4 years of experience as a System Engineer and Data Analyst, I specialize in transforming data into actionable insights and developing innovative AI solutions.
+I’m a Data Science enthusiast currently pursuing my Master’s in Artificial Intelligence at Jönköping University, Sweden.
+I love analyzing data and storytelling, and combining both to tranform raw information into compelling narratives that can inform and inspire.
+Eager to apply my curiosity and skills in a real-time environment.
+Any opportunities would be appreciated.
+Thank you!
 ### Skills & Technologies

 #### Data Analysis Tools